jadlr/talk-to-redis/README.md

 #  talk-to-redis - in its language

-trying out the new 1.0-M1 release of akk http / stream
+trying out the new 1.0-M1 release of akka http / stream

 * start redis
 * sbt "run localhost 6379"